Eliyahu Rips: Biography

+Rips died on 19 July 2024, at the age of 75.
+He was survived by his wife, Dvorah, five children, and more than thirty grandchildren.

 Academic career

-Rips is a professor in the Department of Mathematics at Hebrew University.
-His research interests are geometric and combinatorial methods in infinite group theory.
-This includes small cancellation theory and its generalizations, (Gromov) hyperbolic group theory, Bass-Serre theory and the actions of groups on -trees.
+Rips was a professor in the Department of Mathematics at Hebrew University.
+He was a specialist in geometric group theory.
+He published work on the Burnside problem, small cancellation rings, double cosets in hyperbolic groups, properties of free groups, torsion-free groups, and many other mathematics topics.

-Rips' work on group actions on -trees is mostly unpublished.
-The Rips machine, in the hands of Rips and his student Zlil Sela, has proven to be effective in obtaining classification results such as a solution to the isomorphism problem for hyperbolic groups.
+Rips formulated what came to be known as the Rips machine in unpublished work in the early 1990s.
+The technique provides a way of understanding group actions on $\mathbb R$-trees.
+Rips collaborated with his student Zlil Sela in work on hyperbolic groups.

 The Bible Code controversy

 In the late 1970s, Rips began looking with the help of a computer for codes in the Torah.
 In 1994, Rips, together with Doron Witztum and Yoav Rosenberg, published in the journal Statistical Science an article, "Equidistant Letter Sequences in the Book of Genesis", which claimed the discovery of encoded messages in the Hebrew text of the Book of Genesis.
 This, in turn, was the inspiration for the 1997 book The Bible Code by journalist Michael Drosnin.
 While Rips originally claimed that he agreed with Drosnin's findings, in 1997 Rips described Drosnin's book as "on very shaky ground" and "of no value."
 Since Drosnin's book, Bible codes have been a subject of controversy, with the claims being criticized by Brendan McKay and others.
 An early supporter of Rips' theories was Robert Aumann, Nobel Prize Laureate in Economics 2005, who headed a commission overseeing Rips' experiments attempting to prove the existence of a secret code from God in the Torah.
 Eventually, Aumann abandoned the idea and withdrew his support from Rips.

 The Bible Code treats the text of the Bible as a word search puzzle: for example, a word may be spelled diagonally moving in a north west direction, or perhaps left-to-right taking every second letter.
 The more patterns that are allowed, the more words that can be found.
 Elementary statistics can be used to estimate the probabilities of finding certain hidden messages.
 The statistician Jeffrey S. Rosenthal shows in his book Struck by Lightning: The Curious World of Probabilities that "hidden messages" are statistically expected and hence should not be seen as divine messages, much less as predictions of the future.
 Mathematician Brendan McKay illustrated this point by finding messages in the English text of Moby Dick that supposedly "predicted" famous assassinations of the past, such as the assassination of John F. Kennedy and the assassination of Indira Gandhi.

 The 1997 "Ig Nobel Prize for Literature" was awarded to Eliyahu Rips, Doron Witztum, Yoav Rosenberg, and Michael Drosnin, for their work on Bible codes.